Oral Hygiene Tips for Preteens and Teenagers (Ages 10–19)

 While sports are a great form of exercise, they can also unfortunately be the cause of many dental emergencies.
 Without proper protection, preteens and teenagers may suffer dental or facial trauma on the field, court, or pitch.

 Serious facial trauma requires emergency medical treatment, not dental treatment.
 However, the two may go hand in hand.
 Make sure your teenage athlete receives emergency medical care for any broken bones first.
-Then, you can take them to see our emergency dentists so we can restore their smile if necessary.
+Then, you can take them to see our emergency dentist so we can restore their smile if necessary.

 Eating Disorders